James "Lugs" Branigan: Gardaí

-Branigan joined the Gardaí in June 1931 and took up physical exercise after barely passing physical requirements.
+Branigan joined the Gardaí on June 18, 1931 and took up physical exercise after barely passing physical requirements.
 He was stationed in Kevin Street in 1936 and was known for using physical force against petty criminals, which he admitted to doing to avoid excessive paperwork.
 Upon joining the police force, Garda Branigan distinguished himself during violent disturbances during the 'wild' forties in Dublin and became well known after a violent riot which subsequently became known as the 'Battle of Baldoyle' where one person died.
 Branigan sometimes acted as an unofficial social worker, as he was close to people on his beat.

 He was promoted to detective Garda in July 1958 and Garda sergeant in December 1963 and put in charge of a mobile riot squad unit, which he remained active with until his retirement.
 He became well known after he took charge of this unit, the so-called Prevention and Detection of Street Nuisances Unit, also known as 'Brano Five Team', who were called out to any trouble spots in Dublin.
 This unit became well known around the night spots of Dublin, such as dance halls and cinemas, where 'tough justice' was meted out to any transgressors.

 Branigan, who headed up the unit until its disbandment in 1973, had the respect of both the community and judiciary, the now Sergeant Branigan becoming a well-known figure in Dublin during the 1960s.
 Stories of mistreatment, rough or tough justice surrounded Garda Branigan and his squad, the sight of his Bedford CT van, was feared on Dublin's late-night streets.
 His individual heavy-handedness, strength and fearlessness drew much attention to Sergeant Branigan, his personal notoriety growing over the years.
 There are also allegations that some young men were beaten up in Garda cars, cells and alleys for little or no reason.

-He had particularly targeted Teddy Boys.
+He had particularly targeted Teddy Boys and allegedly saw the film, Rock Around the Clock over sixty times.

 He believed his outspoken personality had been held against him by senior Gardaí, preventing his further promotion.
 An oft-repeated story has Detective Branigan giving culprits either the choice of a 'box to the face' or a day in court.
 Commenting in court after one notorious incident when a criminal bit him on the bottom during an arrest, he referred to the then-current allegations of cannibalism by the Baluba people during the Niemba Ambush in Congo, saying "He was worse than the Balubas.
 At least they cook you first."
 He was reprimanded by the Gardaí for the remark.

+Later in his career, he acted as a minder for numerous celebrities, including Cliff Richard, Elizabeth Taylor, Richard Burton, and George Best.